MissouriMRR/docs/technology/flight_testing/flight_testing.md

 * Portable Battery OR Generator
     * Used to power everything on the ground.
 If testing for more than 1-2 hours a generator will be needed.

 Before you leave the bay, do a connection test to the drone to make sure there isn't anything wrong with the telemetry.
-No one wants to sit outside trying to debug connection.
+If you are using  No one wants to sit outside trying to debug connection.
 You can do this by using the connection_test.py files in the SUAS repos in `flight/test_files/`.

 ## Step 2: Setup the Ground Station
 Once you bring everything outside and open everything up, it's time to setup everything you will need.

 Log into the ground station.
 Need the password?
 Ask one of the leads.

 First, if you are using a router, connect the ground station to the drone.
-Check `192.168.0.1` to see if the onboard computer is connected (with our current router you can go to the DHCP clients list to check this).
+Type `192.168.0.1` into a web browser to open the router webportal and see if the onboard computer is connected (with our current router you can go to the DHCP clients list to check this).
 If the onboard computer doesn't connect directly see the tips section.
 Then open up a SSH session to the computer.

-Next, open QGroundControl.
+Next, open QGroundControl/MissionPlanner.
 This is where you will be able to see the drone's telemetry and take over the drone "manually" if the code does something wrong.
-A lesson I learned from previous flight days: if the drone is going somewhere it shouldn't be, killing the code and commanding QGround to hold instead of a manual takeover will be 10x safer for the drone if it isn't in immediate danger.
-Learn how to use QGround to return to launch and land.
+A lesson I learned from previous flight days: if the drone is going somewhere it shouldn't be, killing the code and commanding QGC/MissionPlanner to hold instead of a manual takeover will be 10x safer for the drone if it isn't in immediate danger.
+Learn how to use QGC/MissionPlanner to return to launch and land.

 ![rtl1.png](rtl1.png)
 ![rtl3.png](rtl3.png)

 Lastly, check all of the flight parameters that are in the code.
 Make sure all waypoints are where they should be, the altitude isn't set to anything crazy, and that you know what units the data is in.
+Currently all the waypoint data use altitude in meters relative to launch position.
 Don't fly all the way to Maryland!

 ## Step 3: Run Tests
 We have a few tests before we test our code to make sure the drone is acting as it should be.